 \section{Acknowledgements}

-We thank the Cambridge Pheno Working Group and for insightful discussions.
+We thank the Cambridge Pheno Working Group for insightful discussions.
 NG is grateful to D. van Dyk for valuable input on the ideas underlying this work.
-NG is thanks the authors of Ref.~\cite{Bharucha:2010im} for providing their results in a machine readable form and for helpful discussion.
+NG thanks the authors of Ref.~\cite{Bharucha:2010im} for providing their results in a machine-readable form and for helpful discussion.

 This work has been partially supported by STFC consolidated grants ST/T000694/1 and ST/X000664/1.
 EL receives further support from the Alfred Kordelin Foundation.